 Because lawyers don’t have the manpower — and clients don’t have the budget — to explore every possible option in every case, balancing costs against potential benefits is a constant necessity.
-One such decision, whether to videotape a deposition and if so, how and when to use the footage, is what we’ll focus on today — as well as how new technology can augment the benefits.
+One such decision is whether to record a deposition and if so, how and when to use the footage, not to mention how new technology can augment the benefits.

-The traditional cost-benefit calculation of whether to videotape a deposition and when to bring that video into review typically centers on a handful of factors:
+The traditional cost-benefit calculation of whether to record a deposition and when to bring that video into review typically centers on a handful of factors:

 The most obvious deposition expense is the hard-dollar cost of videography itself, which can easily double a deposition’s toll.
 Add to this the synchronization of video to the deposition transcript and costs can climb higher still.